LiquidIce95/FuturesLab/README.md

 # FuturesLab
+App for creating spreads from Future contracts, Linux MX, developed on C++ 17

+execute compile.sh as a bash script to run the conosle application.

-App for creating spreads from Future contracts, Linux MX, developed on C++ 17 Around 2017 I started trading, after approximately 18 month I encoutered algorithmic trading and learned how to code in C++ to develop a trading app, where I could reformat excel files of Futures (commodoty contracts) data into spreads ( difference in price of two commodities).
+Around 2017 I started trading, after approximately 18 month I encoutered algorithmic trading and learned how to code in C++ to develop a trading app, where I could reformat excel files of Futures (commodoty contracts) data into spreads ( difference in price of two commodities).